KevinITS-site/KevinITS-site.github.io/another-page.md

   } <br>
 </p>

-The first thing we notice from the results of our query is that most of the entities retrieved are of class “PreparatoryWork”.
+The first thing we notice from the results of our query is that most of the entities retrieved are of class <a href= "https://w3id.org/arco/ontology/context-description/PreparatoryWork">PreparatoryWork</a>.
 Moreover, none of these cultural properties appears to be one of Mantegna’s famous artworks, which means that these works are either not present or they exist but are associated to an alternative agent whose name is slightly different:

 ![bild 1](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/00977159-d961-4583-8fa9-cb6a3c210769)